Get involved in COVID-19 research at Barts Health

 At present, there is no established treatment for COVID-19.
 But there is some early evidence that certain licensed drugs for other diseases could help in improving outcomes in COVID-19 patients.
 Hence these drugs are being used to treat some of the COVID-19 patients in some of these studies (called interventional studies).
 Other ‘observational’ studies don’t alter treatment but collect blood samples and information about the patient to learn more about COVID-19.
 Such studies have no added risk, do not bring immediate benefit now, but will help doctors and scientists to better understand COVID-19.

-As COVID-19 is new and is causing so many problems, there is a national effort to learn about the virus and it’s treatment through research.
+There is a national effort to learn about the virus and how to treat it through research.

 Taking part in COVID-19 clinical trials and studies